1. Bryn Mawr Trust’s Investment Philosophy: A Real-World Reminder

 By adding a 75/25 (long vol/short vol) blend, we believe we are accomplishing one key goal – introducing a product that can produce equity-like returns over the long-term, with a negative correlation to equities during a market crisis.

 Edwin Lefevre.
 “Reminiscences of a Stock Operator”.
 1923

 Bogle, Jack.
 Founder of Vanguard.

 The REITs described herein are for illustrative purposes, only.
-Would only be part of a diversified portfolio at BMT.
+Would only be part of a diversified portfolio at Bryn Mawr Trust.
 Are not representative of the investment performance of a diversified portfolio.
 May go down in value.
 Past performance is no guarantee of future results.

 Table shows the largest sub-industry groupings

 For more detail see “Measuring Geopolitical Risk” 9 November 2017 by Daniel Caldera and Matteo Iacoviello.

 Autocorrelation just means something is correlated to itself – if the last price move was higher, the next price move tends to be higher.
 If the last price move was lower, the next price move tends to be lower.
 Volatility is the only asset class that exhibits this characteristic reliably, and as explained above, the explanation is simply human behavior.